BitcoinDesign/Guide/guide/getting-started/usage-life-cycle.md

    layout = "float-left"
 %}

 Through repeat use, the user becomes more familiar with the service and starts using more features, in a more sophisticated manner.
+Their mental model of your product becomes more complete and closer to yours.
+Repeat use also implies that users have begun to make your product part of their lives.
+While first-time users are typically non-commital, repeat users have stronger expectations, while also being willing to put in more work to get the most our of your product.

 </div>